clok/hev-cli/docs/hev.md

 % hev 8
 # NAME
-hev - scan H-E-B vaccine availabliby and open a browser when there is one available within a radius of miles
+hev - scan H-E-B vaccine availability and open a browser when there is one available within a radius of miles
 # SYNOPSIS
 hev